8 money saving tips at Christmas

 Travelodge Top Tip

 You can do most of your prep in advance of the big day.
 All your veg can be peeled and chopped the day before.
-Just pop your veg in bowls of water in the fridge so they keep their colour, and yule be ready to roast on Christmas day.
+Just pop your veggies in bowls of water in the fridge so they keep their colour, and yule be ready to roast on Christmas day.

 7. Make your own decorations